kehawes/ciec-dev/challenge-02/README.md

 ## Ask
 - Please find two files `input_fqdn.csv` and `sample_output.csv`.

 - `input_fqdn.csv` should be used as input to your solution code and `sample_output.csv` file as name suggests is just sample output we expect.

 - Your task is to take a file as input and based on fqdn/website address in the file extract bellow three values
    - IP : IPv4 address DNS will give for that websites/fqdn.
    - DNS_time_ms : Time in ms your code took to resolve DNS and get IP.
    - HTTP_handshake_time_ms : Time in ms your code took to make http Request handshake to website/fqdn's.

+- Use your preferred Programming/Scripting language to code your solution.

 - In your solution code try to handle all the possible cases and errors.